umts/pvta-multiplatform/README.md

 ## Prerequisites
 - [Node.js <b>6+ and NPM 3+</b>](https://nodejs.org/en/)
-- Ionic, Angular, and Cordova: `npm install -g cordova ionic`
+- Ionic, Angular, and Cordova: `npm install -g cordova ionic@3.4.0`
+ - Note the explicit version of the Ionic CLI.
+Using versions other than the one specified can cause problems on your machine and when Travis builds your code.

 ## Setup